Renée Richards: Court case

 Richards then sued the United States Tennis Association (USTA), which runs the US Open, in New York state court, alleging discrimination by gender in violation of the New York Human Rights Law.
 She asserted that participating in the tournament would constitute "an acceptance of her right to be a woman."
 Some USTA members felt that others would undergo sex change to enter women's tennis.
 Sports Illustrated called Richards an "extraordinary spectacle", and characterized reactions to her as "varying from astonishment to suspicion, sympathy, resentment, and more often than not, utter confusion."
 The USOC stated "there is competitive advantage for a male who has undergone a sex change surgery as a result of physical training and development as a male."
 Richards finally agreed to take the Barr body test.
 The test results were ambiguous.
 She refused to take it again and was barred from play.

 On August 16, 1977, Judge Alfred M. Ascione found in Richards's favor.
 He ruled: "This person is now a female" and that requiring Richards to pass the Barr body test was "grossly unfair, discriminatory and inequitable, and a violation of her rights."
 He further ruled that the USTA intentionally discriminated against Richards, and granted Richards an injunction against the USTA and the USOC, allowing her to play in the US Open.
-Richards lost to Virginia Wade in the first round of the singles competition, but made it to the finals in doubles.
+On September 1, 1977, Richards lost to Virginia Wade in the first round of the singles competition.
+Partnered with Betty Ann Stuart, Richards made it to the finals in doubles; Richards and Stuart lost the finals to Martina Navratilova and Betty Stöve.